 We had a very memorable stay at the Chiang Dao Nest and were lucky enough to try both Nest 1 and Nest 2.
-Naturally we recommend it!
-For the smaller two-person cabin prices range from 695 baht to 1045 baht ($20 to $30 USD) per night depending on the season.
+For the smaller, two-person cabin, prices range from 695 baht to 1045 baht (20 USD to 30 USD) per night depending on the season.

 If you’d like to try out some other places in Chiang Dao, here’s a short list:

 CHIANG DAO HUT

 This pet friendly guesthouse offers simple but clean fan bungalows and lovely outdoor lounge areas.
 There’s also an onsite restaurant, bike rentals, and laundry facility.

 from 10 USD

 These well-made bungalows are set in a cozy garden area and feature a pool and play area for children.
 They serve a great Western breakfast at their onsite restaurant, too.

 from 22 USD